roydejong/BeatSaberServerBrowser/README.md

 ### Recommended
 I **highly** recommend installing [MultiplayerExtensions](https://github.com/Zingabopp/MultiplayerExtensions), which lets you play custom maps in multiplayer!
 You can see which games are "modded" in the browser.

+## FAQs / Troubleshooting

+### Does cross-play work?
+No. We currently use the official matchmaking servers, and they won't connect cross-play games.

+This mod detects your platform as either Steam or Oculus, and will only show you games on your platform.

+### Are Quick Play servers supported?
+No. Right now, only "Create Server" games (those that have a Server Code) can be listed on the server browser.

+Note, the host must have this mod installed and turned on as well.